Design XAML in Visual Studio and Blend for Visual Studio

 File reload: You can edit your XAML files in either Visual Studio or Blend for Visual Studio.
 Edited files that have been saved reload automatically as you switch between IDEs.
 You can control the reload behavior by navigating to Tools > Options > Environment > Documents in either IDE.

-Synchronized layouts and settings: Customized tool window layouts and settings preferences for either Visual Studio or Blend for Visual Studio are synchronized across your devices and versions when you sign in with the same personalization account.
+Synchronized layouts and settings: Design customization tool window layouts and settings preferences for either Visual Studio or Blend for Visual Studio are synchronized across your devices and versions when you sign in with the same personalization account.
 See Synchronize settings across multiple computers.

 Advanced capabilities in Blend for Visual Studio